- 14/08/2023

 Maintaining Relevance: Regularly updating content and offers to maintain interest and engagement.

-List Maintenance: Regularly cleaning and updating the email list to ensure it remains effective.
+List Maintenance: Regularly clean and update the email list to ensure it remains effective.

 7. Case Studies and Success Stories